tmandal/CarND-Behavioral-Cloning-P3/writeup.md

 activation_8 (Activation)    |(None, 10)                |0
 dense_4 (Dense)              |(None, 1)                 |11

+Total number of trainable parameters in this network is approximately one million.

+I started with NVIDIA's end-to-end model with the addition of a couple of pooling layers to reduce overall parameter count.
+This modified model was able to learn from training dataset provided in this problem.
+But the model could not steer the car safely at sharp turns.
+As I augmented the training dataset with left and right camera images, the model was able to learn few of sharp turns but it eventually failed at rest of the sharp turns.
+Eventually I had to remove pooling layers to have the model learn more accurate features in order to learn how to drive around all curves.

+The model was trained on a GPU and each epoch took two minutes to complete its training.

 #### 2. Attempts to reduce overfitting in the model

 The model contains a dropout layer at the output of penultimate fully connected layer in order to reduce overfitting.